Table of Contents

 Sadness and Irritability

-Detecting early signs can be difficult with teenagers, especially since short-term sadness and irritability are commonplace as young adults undergo hormonal changes.
+Detecting these early signs can be difficult with teenagers, especially since short-term sadness and irritability are commonplace as your child undergoes hormonal changes.
 However, excessive sadness or even worthlessness can often be a symptom of something much more profound on an emotional level.

 Excessive Guilt

-When a teenager becomes overly self-critical, it’s possible that they may be suffering from early signs of depression.
-This may make them feel shame that they aren’t good enough, or their self-esteem levels drop significantly.
+When a teenager becomes overly self-critical, they may be suffering from early signs of depression.
+This may make them feel shame that they aren’t good enough, or their self-esteem may drop significantly, leaving them emotionally exhausted and disconnected from those around them.

-When teenagers start displaying signs that things that used to be important to them are suddenly not as fulfilling as they used to be, this can be a symptom of a depressive state.
-Whether it’s suddenly developing a disinterest in their favorite hobbies, sports, friends in their life, or family members, when a teenage girl becomes removed from things that used to bring her joy, it could be a sign of depression.
+When things that used to be important to your teen are suddenly not as fulfilling, this can be a depression symptom.
+Whether it’s suddenly losing interest in their favorite hobbies, sports, friends in their life, or family members, when your child becomes removed from things that used to bring her joy, it could be a sign of depression.

 Sudden and Rapid Weight Change

 As teenagers grow up, gradual changes in height and weight are to be expected.
-However, when combined with other symptoms of depression or anxiety, a sudden and rapid shift in weight can be a symptom worth investigating.
-Eating disorders, such as anorexia, bulimia, and binge eating, can be precursors to body image problems and a depressive state.
+However, when combined with other symptoms of depression, a sudden shift in weight can be a symptom worth investigating.
+Eating disorders, such as anorexia, bulimia, and binge eating, can be precursors to body image problems and a depressed state.

 Difficulty Making Decisions